busathlab/mdlab/docs/namd_lab3.md

 cp -r ../namdlab2_m2amt/charmm-gui .
 ```

-One tip to start, make sure to use variables anywhere you have filenames within your configuration files **(CHECK ALL OUTPUT FILES!)**.
+One tip to start, make sure to use variables anywhere you have filenames within your configuration files **(CHECK ALL OUTPUT FILE NAMES!)**.
 You do not want to perform your whole umbrella sampling protocol to find out all of the output files have the same name and overwrite each other!
 For good-practice's sake, you might also choose to use variables for any parameter that may potentially be of interest as some point, such as temperature, number of simulation steps, etc. If you were already using environment variables in the last lab, you will be a step ahead.

+You will need a collective variables configuration file that adds a harmonic constraint to the collective variable you are studying.
+Using the channel axis and drug position as an example reaction coordinate, each simulated umbrella window will have a harmonic restraint on the drug cage carbons at a specific point along the channel axis.

 Refer to the next section of the lab for helpful bash tips and guidance.